-Cruise combines the beautiful harmonics of traditional country music with the electrifying rock and roll backing of stadium-show banjos, drums, and guitars.
+Cruise combines the soulful rythm of traditional country music with the electrifying rock and roll backing of stadium-show banjos, drums, and guitars.
 It is a feel-good song that is perfect for anyone who wants to have a good time.
 It also has a hint of dance music that should keep your friends on the dance floor, while you’re playing this on your guitar.
 All in all, if you’re looking for easy country songs to play on guitar this is a great option.

 26. Thank God I’m a Country Boy by John Denver

 Guitar Chords: A, D, G, E

 Country Boy will have you strumming your guitar in a very upbeat manner and gleefully tapping your boots at the same time.
 It has that infectious vibe that entices everyone to get up from their seats and start dancing.
 It is quite a tricky song to sing.
 However, the chords of this 1975 song are so playful that you won’t be able to help but swing to the beat.

 The 132 BPM tempo of this country song makes it sound more like contemporary hard rock.
 It will push the abilities of your wrists and fingers.
 It is good that the strumming pattern isn’t that complicated.
 Otherwise, beginner guitarists might find this song too tricky for them to play.
 Country Boy is such a fun country song to play, especially if you have friends who love to dance to the groove of the guitar.